backdrop-contrib/green/README.md

 `gem install bundler`

 Once you've installed Bundler, in your theme's directory, where your `config.rb` file is, create a file called `Gemfile`.
-The Gemfile that comes with new Green 1.x subthemes looks like this:
+The Gemfile that comes with new Wormhole 1.x subthemes looks like this:

 ```
 # Pull gems from RubyGems